 Prerequisite(s): MSD 200.

-MSD 320 Quantitative Methods for Business Forecasting 3 Credits
+MSD 320 Statistics for Risk Modeling I 3 Credits

 This course examines the use of applied linear statistical models to adequately describe practical relationships in business and economics.
 The implementation of a popular statistical computing package to analyze realistic data sets is an important component of the course.
 Topics include simple and multiple linear regression, model diagnostics and remedial measures, and the analysis of variance.